Covini Engineering

 In 2008, after several years of renderings and photographs, Covini officially announced the public release of the C6W.
 The peculiar 6-wheel format draws inspiration from the Tyrrell P34 Formula One car of the 1970s.

 Apart from developing its own prototypes, the organization has also done consulting and design work on other projects.
 The firm contributed to the redesign of the Cadillac STS for the European market, as well as for the design of the Callaway C7.
 Outside of the automotive industry, Covini also worked on the Dragonfly Project, which was an attempt to build an ultralight helicopter.

+T44

+the Covini T44 Soleado was a 4x4 off-road vehicle with a body consisting entirely of flat, interchangeable panels.
+It was powered by a 2,000 cc turbocharged diesel motor producing 84 PS, paired with a 5-speed manual transmission.
+The design, patents and prototype were reportedly bought in 1980 by VM Motori, to be produced by Alfa Romeo.
+Alfa Romeo went bankrupt two years later in 1982, and production of the T44 never materialized, beyond the one prototype, which was sold to an Italian body shop in 1994.

+T46

+The Covini T46 was reportedly built in 1979, and was powered by a 3,600 cc diesel engine.
+It later evolved into the T40 in the 1980s.